Tag: Nottinghamshire (Page 1 of 4)

 HacktionLab is UK tech-activist run project that aims to create regular convergence spaces where activists interested and/or working in the areas of alternative media, renewable energy, on-line video distribution, free software or any other form of activism that utilises technology can get together and plan how to better harness the technology (or not) to support grass roots social movements.

-Are you interested in coming and getting involved?
-Get in touch with HacktionLab by joining and e-mailing them at hl2026@hacktionlab.org or joining their mailing list.
+Activities, facilities, meals, costs etc are posted at the Hacktionlab Autumn 2026 webpages.
+Are you interested in coming and getting involved, check there.
+Or get in touch with HacktionLab by at hl2026@hacktionlab.org or join their mailing list.

 (See also entry on Veggies Diary)